scchess/Qualimap/doc/analysis.rst

 Input Parameters
 ^^^^^^^^^^^^^^^^

+There are 2 types of input data that are accepted by *Multi-sample BAM QC*:

-The summary statistics and plot data produced by BAM QC analysis are used as input data for multisample comparison.
-Therefore to perform multisample comparison one has to run the :ref:`BAM QC analysis<bamqc>` on each indvidual BAM file.
+1. By default directory with the summary statistics and plot data already produced by BAM QC analysis is expected as input data for multi-sample comparison.

-..
-TODO: write a wrapper script which allows to run BAM QC on each sample in a batch and then perform multisample BAM analysis
+2. However if a special **"raw data" mode** is activated, then BAM files can be provided as input.
+In this case Qualimap will first run the :ref:`BAM QC analysis<bamqc>` on each indvidual BAM file, and then multi-sample report will be computed.

 The input samples can be added using button :guilabel:`Add`.
 For each sample one has to provide the following information:

 1. **Name** of the sample as it will be used in legend.

 2. **Path** to the folder with which contains results of BAM QC analysis performed on the sample.
 The folder must include file **genome_results.txt** and subfolder **raw_data_qualimapReport** containing data of BAM QC plots.
+If **"Raw data" mode** is activated then the path to the BAM file should be provided.

 .. note::

    In QualiMap version <= 2.0 directory with raw data of BAM QC analysis was called **raw_data**.
 This name is also supported.

 Each added sample will be shown in **Samples** table.
 One can edit samples using button :guilabel:`Edit` and remove them using button :guilabel:`Remove`.

+:guilabel:`"Raw data" mode: run BAM QC on input samples`

+    Activate this checkbox to analyze BAM files directly.
+A selected set of options is available to customize *BAM QC* process.
+One can read detailed explantion of these options in a :ref:`corresponding section<bamqc>` of the manual.

 To start the analysis click button :guilabel:`Run analysis`.